Getting Started as an Achievement Developer

 Local Achievements (personal to your PC).

-In the Achievements dialog, click Local Achievements (top left), then Add New Achievement (bottom left).
+In the Achievements dialog, click Local Achievements (top left), then Add New Achievement (top right).
 This will add a blank entry to the list in the center.
 Double click on it: if it's not already open, this should select it and open the Achievement Editor dialog.

 This is how it looks: